O JARGON BUSTER

 - A device for orientating yourself, very useful in

-The red needle on a compass always points in the direction of the
+orienteering!
+The red needle on a compass always points

-the thumb compass which is strapped on to a
+(illustrated) which is held in the hand; the thumb compass which is strapped on

-and the clip compass which is attached to the edge of the map.
+to a thumb; and the clip compass which is attached to

 - Compass Point

-- Vendor of orienteering equipment.
+- Vendor of orienteering equipment, sometimes brings a

-be found at events.
+mobile store to events.
 Web site.

 - CompassSport

 - Britain's only national orienteering magazine.
-Web
+Web site.

 - CompassSport Cup